Marktawa/fox-oil/ARTICLE.md

 ## Conclusion

-In this tutorial, we created a Strapi project from a blog template.
-With just one command, our backend was already set as a REST API endpoint.

-We installed and configured the **AWS S3 provider for Strapi uploads** (`@strapi/provider-upload-aws-s3`) plugin in our Strapi project folder.
-Then, we created an Amazon S3 bucket with the recommended IAM policies to manage it.
+In this tutorial, we created a Strapi project then installed and configured the **AWS S3 provider for Strapi uploads** (`@strapi/provider-upload-aws-s3`) plugin in our Strapi project folder.
+We then created an Amazon S3 bucket with the recommended IAM policies to manage it.

 Finally, we tested our app and saw the ease with which we can upload and delete images in the Amazon S3 bucket using the Strapi Admin Media Library.
 Check out [the Github project repo](https://github.com/syboxdigital/strapi-aws-s3).

-### What Next?

-Check out [Deploying Strapi to your own VPS](https://strapi.io/blog/deploying-strapi-to-your-own-vps) and other [deployment options](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/deployment.html) to see how you can deploy your app.
-If you are interested in building a frontend for this app checkout [Build a blog with Next (React.js) and Strapi](https://strapi.io/blog/build-a-blog-with-next-react-js-strapi).

 I hope this tutorial has provided enough information and insight to help you set up the Amazon S3 provider with full confidence.
 If you have any issues, feel free to comment.
 The Strapi community is always available for any issues.